 Why Should You Trust Us?

 The Broke Backpacker team have been travelling and living out of their own backpacks for years now.
-Collectively, they must have 50+ years of travel experience and, by now, know what it takes to be successful on the road.
-They are experts in their field and take great pleasure in presenting the best possible gear to you.
+Collectively, we must have 200+ years of travel experience and, by now, know what it takes to be successful on the road.
+We are experts in our field and take great pleasure in presenting the best possible gear to you.

 Travel Backpack: The Best Overall for 2024